-(Feature available only in Premium Edition.
+(Feature available only in Premium and Enterprise Editions.
 Procedure applicable only for builds 6302 and later.
 For earlier versions, click here)

 In mission-critical environments, one of the crucial requirements is to provide un-interrupted access to passwords.
 PMP provides the 'High Availability' feature just to ensure this.